CovidWA/covidwa-notifications/README.md

 Python Flask app hosted by Heroku, has webhooks (endpoints `/text` and `/voice`) that receive texts and calls from Twilio.
 People sign up, and it adds their phone number and zip code to the Firebase database.
-The `/notifier` endpoint is posted to by the covidwa.com backend, and uses the database to decide who to send notifications to via text.
+The `/notifier` endpoint is posted to by the covidwa.com backend, and uses the database to decide who to send notifications to via text using Twilio.